聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 • Both: 4

 Q3.
-On how many separate occasions were you victimized?
+On how many occasions were you victimized?

 Fig. 3: Number of separate victimization incidents